carolth/BCDC-Metadata/README.md

 ![images/README.png](images/README.png)

-The workflow diagram below was produced from the PlantUML code above using [plantuml.jar](https://plantuml.com/download).
+The workflow diagram above was produced from the PlantUML code (at the beginning of this markdown document) using [plantuml.jar](https://plantuml.com/download).

 To edit the diagram, change the code and run the following at the command line: `java -jar plantuml.jar -verbose README.md -o images`